by Kelvin Chin, Meditation Teacher and Life After Life Expert

 Contrast this with meditation processes that are not effortless.

-Those types of meditation techniques, for example, where they instruct you to focus the mind on the breath, on a word, phrase, a visual image, or look for some special experience or set of experiences – those are techniques of control, of subtle manipulation of the mind.
+Those types of meditation techniques, for example, where they instruct you to focus the mind on the breath, on a word, phrase, a visual image, or look for some special experience or set of experiences, or try to clear the mind of thoughts – those are techniques of control, of subtle manipulation of the mind.
 And they are difficult, because the mind wants to wander, to think of other things.
 But those techniques typically do not allow that natural wandering of the mind.
 And the mind finds that uncomfortable, and on a subtle level starts to reject it.

 However, if that meditator continues to practice that type of technique over a long period of time, it can often result in a lack of self-acceptance.
 And this can eventually lead to a harshness, an emotional "edge" expressed in that person's personality.